-Charles Weerts described winning the Intercontinental GT Challenge drivers’ title in Saturday’s Indianapolis 8 Hour powered by AWS as “the accomplishment of what has been a great season overall” as he became the first BMW driver to take the crown since 2020.
+Charles Weerts described winning the Intercontinental GT Challenge drivers’ title in Saturday’s Indianapolis 8 Hour presented by AWS as “the accomplishment of what has been a great season overall” as he became the first BMW driver to take the crown since 2020.

 Weerts sealed the championship by winning the eight-hour season finale in the No. 31 Team WRT BMW M4 GT3 driving alongside Dries Vanthoor and Sheldon van der Linde.

-The Belgian arrived at the Brickyard needing to overturn a seven-point deficit to Porsche driver Ayhancan Guven, but was put on track for the title early on when Guven’s No. 32 GMG Racing Porsche 911 GT3 R suffered a puncture and later retired with steering issues.
+The Belgian arrived at The Brickyard needing to overturn a seven-point deficit to Porsche driver Ayhancan Guven, but was put on track for the title early on when Guven’s No. 32 GMG Racing Porsche 911 GT3 R suffered a puncture and later retired with steering issues.

 WRT subsequently went on to win the race due to a five-second penalty for Wright Motorsports, while Weerts added to previous podium finishes at the Nürburgring 24 and CrowdStrike 24 Hours of Spa to take the title.